Home » Student Loan Repayment

 As if the student loan landscape wasn’t confusing enough for borrowers, there are other factors to consider.

-On the other hand, if former President Trump returns to the White House, his administration would likely take steps to eliminate SAVE if the courts have not already done so.
+With former President Trump returning to the White House, his administration will likely take steps to eliminate SAVE if the courts have not already done so when his new term starts.

 Not sure what to do with your student loans?